NatBat92/guild-wars-2-forum/README.md

 ### Remaining Bugs

-- Bug on IOS and android mobile devices, turn off ‘prevent cross site tracking’ in iOS/ samsung internet settings is the only way to make the website works on iphones/iPads/ android devices.
+- Bug identified on iOS and Android mobile devices: Turn off ‘prevent cross site tracking’ within the Safari and Samsung Internet browser settings is required to ensure the website is visible and works correctly on iOS and Android devices.

 ## Technologies Used